When choosing a business name, it's also important to check that an appropriate domain name is available.

 In Australia, domain name policy, licensing and accreditation are managed by .au Domain Administration Ltd (auDA).
 However, auDA do not directly register domain names.
 This is handled by accredited domain name registrars.

 .com.au and .net.au domain names

-To protect your online identity first and foremost you should try to register www.<yourtradingname>.com.au.
+To protect your online identity, we recommending trying to register <yourtradingname>.com.au.
 If it is not available you may wish to register an abbreviation of your trading name, add a prefix or a suffix, or include a hyphen (-).
 You may also wish to consider registering additional domain names that reflect your brands, products, services, venue, events, activities, professions, and/or trademarks.

 .com domain names

 .com domain names may be registered by any individual or organisation anywhere in the world as they are unrestricted.
-Therefore, should your preferred domain name be available in the .com domain name space it would be wise to secure it as soon as practicable while it is still available.
+Therefore, if your preferred domain name is available in the .com domain name space it would be wise to secure it as soon as practicable.

 Should I register .com or .com.au?

-However, in an attempt to protect commercial branding it is recommended that where possible all Australian businesses secure both the .com.au and .com versions of their company and/or trading name at the very least, and also possibly .net.au, together with the names of their major products and services.
+However, for brand protection purposes it is recommended that where possible all Australian businesses secure both the .com.au and .com versions of their company and/or trading name at a minimum, together with the names of their major products and services.